 “Met Film School provided me with the knowledge and confidence to enter the animation industry”

-The Digital Animation Six-Month course, is designed for those wishing to acquire industry-leading digital animation skills, which are highly sought after in the filmmaking industry, and to develop a showreel as a calling card for future employers.
+Digital Animation (Six-Month) is a course designed for those wishing to acquire industry-leading digital animation skills, which are highly sought after in the filmmaking industry, and to develop a showreel as a calling card for future employers.
 The Digital Animation programme begins with a three-week introduction to Maya and Nuke and also touches upon other related software that will be used during the course.
 The topics covered are based on standard production pipelines used within the industry.

-Digital Animation requires a team- driven production and learning environment, intended to foster and reinforce the highly interdependent production processes used within the visual effects and film industries.
-This programme will include training in the following core skills:
+Digital Animation requires a team-driven production and learning environment, intended to foster and reinforce the highly interdependent production processes used within the visual effects and film industries.

 For more information, request a prospectus.